datameet/maps/README.md

 `ogr2ogr -f LIBKML <output name>.kmz <input name>.shp`

-If you wish to convert these fiels using an Online too, you could look at: [MapSharper](http://www.mapshaper.org/); Do remeber to Zip up all the Files (*.shp, *.dbf, *.shx, *.prj) and import that into MapSharper.
+If you wish to convert these files using an Online too, you could look at: [MapSharper](http://www.mapshaper.org/); Do remeber to Zip up all the Files (*.shp, *.dbf, *.shx, *.prj) and import that into MapSharper.
 That way, you will get all attributes in the converted file.

 **License**